lukaemon/seed/README.md

 ```

 ## Paper reproduction
+The goal is learning to ask new question, and old question sharper.

 ### Model selection
 - OpenAI `davinci` is the only publicly accessible decorder model that's worth studying for cutting edge capability of LLM.
 Wait for `anthropic`'s API, if it's going to be released at all.
 - `flan-t5-xxl` is the most versatile and best performant open encoder decoder model at the moment.